jfmengels' blog

 How does this engine optimize this code?
 Is X faster, or is Y faster?
 How does this operation get optimized in this benchmark?
 How does this operation get optimized in real situations?

-Not easily being able to figure out the answer to all of these questions make it very hard to optimize a language that compiles to JavaScript.
+Not easily being able to figure out the answer to all of these questions makes it very hard to optimize a language that compiles to JavaScript.
 Because it’s hard to find the changes that make the code run faster for every JS engine, and to discover the consequences of the changes in seemingly unrelated functions.

 In a way it’s a guessing game because that’s what the optimizer does as well: guess that a piece of code will always behave like what it has seen before and roll with that.